libanvl/repo-dotnet/README.md

 A null-free optional value library for .NET.

+* An optional value is represented as the base type Opt&lt;T&gt;
-* Present values are represented as an Opt&lt;T&gt;.Some
+* Present values are represented as the derived type Opt&lt;T&gt;.Some
-* Missing values are represented as Opt&lt;T&gt;.None
+* Missing values are represented as the static property Opt&lt;T&gt;.None

+See the [Examples Tests](test/libanvl.Opt.Test/Examples.cs) for more on how to use Opt.

 ## Requirements